-- 97. The Council's minimum level of available general balances is between 2.0% to 2.5% of the sum of council tax plus settlement funding, i.e. £16m to £20m.
-This is normally sufficient to cover unforeseen circumstances and the risk of higher than expected inflation.
-The council is forecasting general balances brought forward of £21.3m at 1 April 2016. - 98.
+98. The Council's minimum level of available general balances is between 2.0% to 2.5% of the sum of council tax plus settlement funding, i.e. £16m to £20m.
+This is normally sufficient to cover unforeseen circumstances and the risk of higher than expected

+- inflation.
+The council is forecasting general balances brought forward of £21.3m at 1 April 2016. - 99.
 Going into 2016/17 the Director of Finance recommends the level of general balances remains in the same range.
-This approach is considered prudent to mitigate against the risk of non-delivery of service reductions and efficiencies in 2016/17 and to take account of the late notification of many revenue and capital grants. - 99.
+This approach is considered prudent to mitigate against the risk of non-delivery of service reductions and efficiencies in 2016/17 and to take account of the late notification of many revenue and capital grants. - 100.
 Earmarked reserves are funds set aside for specific purposes and agreed by the Cabinet.
 The forecast total balance for all earmarked reserves carried forward at 31 March 2016 is £92m, down from £110m brought forward on 1 April 2015.
-The main

-- reason for this is the carry forward of £8m of previous year expenditure; the use of £4m of reserves to support the 2015/16 budget, and a further £3m supporting the capital programme. - 100.
-As stated in paragraph 72 the Council is planning to use £17m of reserves to support the 2016/17 budget. - 101.
+The main reasons for this are: the carry forward of £8m of the previous year's expenditure; the use of £4m of reserves to support the 2015/16 revenue budget; and a further £3m to support the capital programme. - 101.
+As stated in paragraph 72 the Council is planning to use £17m of reserves to support the 2016/17 budget. - 102.
 Appendix 6 sets out the Council's policy on reserves and balances.
 Appendix 7 summarises the level and purpose of each of the Council's earmarked reserves.